 So, today’s awesome guest is Dr. Reiss Uzzi, and if you guys don’t know Dr. Reiss Uzzi, I highly recommend heading on over to his website or getting his book.
 He wrote The Natural Superwoman book in 2008.
 I read it.
 I was blown away.
 A couple of you recommended that he come on the show, so we got him on the show.
 I’ll just introduce him a little bit, and then we will get started.
 From the very start of his clinical practice, 20 years ago, Dr. Uzzi Reiss’ objective has been to help patients correct lifestyle mistakes from the past, overcome symptoms in the present, and move forward to a healthier future.
 He accomplishes this with individualized programs of natural hormones, nutrition, and body-mind principals.
 At his center, patients have come to him seeking a doctor who does more than prescribe pills for their symptoms.
 They have come to a doctor who searches for causes of problems and who works with patients to optimize their health.

 In 2008 The Natural Superwoman was published.
 This book is an informative encyclopedia that supplies you with scientific based data on the value, the safety, and the significant benefits of nutrients and natural hormones in our society today, and at any age.
 He is currently working on a new book titled, The Invisible Woman.
-You guys submitted so many amazing questions on our private Facebook page, which you gain access to when you purchase any of my keto programs, available at healthfulpursuit.com/shop, and there were so many questions that I had to pick the top one.
+You guys submitted so many amazing questions on our private Facebook page, and there were so many questions that I had to pick the top one.
 I tried to pick Dr. Reiss Uzzi’ brain, came up with a bunch of different questions.